HL7/davinci-crd/input/pagecontent/hooks.md

 #### Registering DTR apps with CRD

-If a payer supports both CRD and DTR and the EHR intends to enable DTR in addition to CRD, then at the time the CRD service is enabled within the EHR, the service must be configured with the URL of the SMART app that is to be used within that EHR.
-For configuration purposes either zero or one SMART app SHALL be configured.
+If a payer supports both CRD and [DTR](http://hl7.org/fhir/us/davinci-dtr) and the EHR intends to enable DTR in addition to CRD, then at the time the CRD service is enabled within the EHR, the service must be configured with the URL of the SMART app that is to be used within that EHR.
+For configuration purposes either zero or one SMART app **SHALL** be configured.
 The SMART app selected must be one that supports all the Questionnaire data types, extensions and other options that will be used by the payer - potentially including adaptive forms.

-**NOTE:** The URL selected MAY be a 'logical' URL that corresponds to an EHR internal function rather than a registered SMART app.
+**NOTE:** The URL selected **MAY** be a 'logical' URL that corresponds to an EHR internal function rather than a registered SMART app.

-An EHR, on receipt of a CDS Hook card with a SMART app launch of the specified DTR URL choose to substitute that URL with the URL of an alternate SMART app, or with a card that allows launch of an internal function.
+An EHR, on receipt of a CDS Hook card with a SMART app launch of the specified DTR URL **MAY** choose to substitute that URL with the URL of an alternate SMART app, or with a card that allows launch of an internal function.
 (Note: There is no standard mechanism for launching internal EHR functionality from a CDS Hook card yet, so this will need to be an EHR-proprietary mechanism.).
 EHRs performing such substitution might do so based on the user, organization, order type or any other configuration option.
 All responsibility for selection of which app to use rests with the EHR.
-The card-provided URL SHALL be the same for all DTR launches cards returned by the payer.
+The card-provided URL **SHALL** be the same for all DTR launch cards returned by the payer.

-Any substituted app (or internal EHR functionality) would need to support the DTR 1.1 standard launch context expectations and would also need to ensure the alternate app or internal function likewise supports the necessary Questionnaire capabilities used by the payer.
-The EHR SHALL also notify the payer that they are performing app substitution so that the payer can notify the EHR if the payer's Questionnaire requirements will be changing.
+Any substituted app (or internal EHR functionality) would need to support the DTR standard launch context expectations and would also need to ensure the alternate app or internal function likewise supports the necessary Questionnaire capabilities used by the payer.
+The EHR **SHALL** also notify the payer that they are performing app substitution so that the payer can notify the EHR if the payer's Questionnaire requirements will be changing.

 </div>

 ### Additional Considerations

-1. When EHRs pass resources to a CRD as part of context, the resources SHALL have an id and that id SHALL be useable as a target for references in resources manipulated by CDS Hook actions and/or by SMART apps launched by CRD.
+1. When EHRs pass resources to a CRD as part of context, the resources **SHALL** have an id and that id **SHALL** be useable as a target for references in resources manipulated by CDS Hook actions and/or by SMART apps launched by CRD.
 This does not mean that the ids passed to CRD must persist, but rather that the EHR must handle adjustments to any references made to them (or provide necessary redirects) ensuring that any references made to the in-memory resource will remain valid.
 This also means that EHRs will need to support the creation or updating of resources that include references to resources that might, at the time, only exist in memory and not yet be available as persistent entities.

 2. Healthcare providers will rely on the information provided by the Coverage Requirements Discovery process to determine if there are any special steps they need to take such as requesting prior authorization.
 As a result, it's important to them to know whether requirements exist or not.
-CRD Services SHALL respond with an empty JSON object when there is no action to be taken by the provider (the CDS Hooks mechanism for representing no guidance – which is not shown to the user) which allows a computer to distinguish between "no requirements" and a textual requirement.
+CRD Services **SHALL** respond with an empty JSON object when there is no action to be taken by the provider (the CDS Hooks mechanism for representing no guidance – which is not shown to the user) which allows a computer to distinguish between "no requirements" and a textual requirement.

 3. The receipt of coverage requirements (be it "no requirements" or specific requirements/recommendations) has financial implications for both healthcare providers and payers.
 If a provider receives a message of "no requirements" and subsequently has a claim denied because of unmet requirements, it will be necessary for both sides to be able to confirm whether a "no requirements" response was sent and what information was in the hook invocation that led to that response.
 Therefore, in addition to any logging performed for security purposes, both CRD Clients and CRD Services **SHALL** retain logs of all CRD-related hook invocations and their responses for access in the event of a dispute.
 All `Card.suggestion` elements **SHALL** populate the `Suggestion.uuid` element to aid in log reconciliation.
 Organizations **SHALL** have processes to ensure logs can be accessed by appropriate authorized users to help resolve discrepancies or issues in a timely manner.